Patrick Faber (politician): Political career

 On the other hand, Former Deputy Prime Minister, Gaspar Vega has publicly indicated he would return to Politics.
 He will contest for UDP Deputy Leader to succeed Faber, along with Minister of Health, Pablo Marin who is eyeing for the same position as him.

 Faber previously went against Saldivar in 2010 for Chairman of the UDP and 2016 for first Deputy Leader, winning both times.

 In July 2020, Faber was appointed as Leader of the UDP after Prime Minister Dean Barrow stated his plans to retire.
 In the November General Elections, his party suffered one of the largest losses in its history, losing 14 seats from 19 down to only 5.

 Personal life

-Faber has a Fiance and has two sons and one daughter, Krischnxn (2005), Patrick Jr (2008) and Amani (2018).
+Faber has a Fiance and has three sons and one daughter, Krischnxn (2005), Patrick Jr (2008), Amani (2018) and Phoenix (2023).
 On 17 November 2017, Faber was a passenger in a Cessna 208B Grand Caravan aircraft of Tropic Air which struck a vehicle shortly after take-off from Placencia Airport for Punta Gorda Airport and subsequently ditched in the sea.
 All seven people on board survived.